-Keep your central heating thermostat set between 18° and 21°C it's better to have heating on a low setting for longer to maintain a minimum temperature rather than heating to high temperatures at short bursts.
+- Where possible, use your heating system efficiently and effectively.
+It's more effective to have heating on a low setting for longer to maintain a minimum temperature rather than heating to high temperatures at short bursts

-- making sure tumble dryers are vented outside
+- Make sure tumble dryers are vented outside

 Take a look at Energy Savings Trust’s useful video on minimising condensation at home:

 Damp and mould can affect you and your family’s health by causing respiratory infections, allergies or asthma and can also affect the immune system.
 Some people are affected more than others including children and babies, older people, people with skin problems and respiratory issues.